The 10th international conference on Machine Learning and Artificial Intelligence applications,

 Communities and Further support

 Would you like to present your brand to 1000+ Machine Learning enthusiasts?
-Send us an email at info@mlprague.com to find out how to become a ML Prague 2024 partner.
+Send us an email at info@mlprague.com to find out how to become a ML Prague 2025 partner.
+Our basic partnership offer can be found here.

 Become a partner